D3VZ122/V3E/README.md

 npm run dev
 Access the application at http://localhost:5173.

+Postman Api Documenation json is present in Backend folder.

 Configuration
 You can configure the backend server and database connection in the .env file.
 Make sure to create this file in the root directory and add the necessary environment variables.